 The intention is to ensure quality landscapes across the Brisbane region.
-Landscape need to meet specific standards of design and construction.
+Landscapes need to meet specific standards of design and construction.

 Citicene Experience in the Brisbane Region

-Our personnel have delivered many commercial projects in the Brisbane Shire.
+Our personnel have delivered many commercial projects in the Brisbane City Council Shire.
 Our experience includes a large range of project types.
 From multi-story high rise through to industrial sheds and master-planned communities.

 We offer professional advice from landscape concept plans through to on-site contract administration.
 This includes supervision of landscape contractors and quality control.
 We also work with a network of consultants and landscape contractors to deliver to your requirements.